juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

             return None,-1,-1,-1,-1
 ```
 # Landmark detection and frontalization
-Now a typical problem in computer vision is the different transformations our images can have, they can be rotated at certain degree, and that will make difficult for our machine learning model to predict the correct answer.
+A common problem in computer vision is the variety of transformations the images can have, they can be rotated at certain degree or they can have different perspectives.

-The next step after face detection is to extract valuable context data of the face using landmark extraction, landmarks are special points in the face that relate to parts of the face like the jaw, nose, mouth and eyes, with the detected face and the landmark points it is possible to warp the face image to have a frontal version of it, luckily for us landmark extraction and frontalization can be  simplified a lot by using the some dlib classes.
+The next step after face detection is to extract the face landmarks, landmarks are special points in the face that relate to specific relevant parts like the jaw, nose, mouth and eyes, with the detected face and the landmark points it is possible to warp the face image to have a frontal version of it, luckily for us landmark extraction and frontalization can be simplified a lot by using the some dlib libraries.

 //code fragment for landmark detector